The Town particiaptes in Weekly, Single-stream recycling

 - Single-stream recycling is easier when you have a recycling container with wheels and a lid.
 If you choose to purchase one from your local hardware or department store, then just stop by the DPW or Town Hall to pick up a green recycle bumper sticker.

-- Our old recycling trucks have been retired and Northside Carting is collecting our recyclables using two different type trucks, one of which looks very similar to a trash truck.
+- Recyclables are being collected using two different type trucks, one of which looks very similar to a trash truck.
 It will be a rear-end packer and will be able to hold much more material.
 So, don’t worry if you see your recycling go into a truck that looks like a trash truck – it is not being thrown away, just being mixed with other recyclables.
 Trash trucks will deliver your trash to Wheelabrator, and the recycling truck will deliver your recyclables for sorting to a recycling company.